 DESTRUCTIVE STAGE: Larvae (feeding on seed head) and adult (leaf and seed feeding)

-IMPACT TO HOST: Damage can reduce stands density and provide excellent control.
-L. minutus will be most effective when released with other knapweed biological control agents listed in this field guide.
+IMPACT TO HOST: Damage can reduce stand density and provide excellent control.
+L. minutus will be most effective when released with other knapweed biological control agents.

 REDISTRIBUTION: Adult L. minutus can be collected using a sweep net or by picking them off of plants in June and July.
 A typical release is 150-250 adult insects.